AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module9/ex3.md

 ![GTM Setup](./images/cemailfinal.png)

-For the next variables, you'll repeat this proces:
+For the next variables, you'll repeat this process:

 * In the ``User-Defined Variables`` - section, click ``New``.
 * Rename the Untitled Variable